 Guidelines for debt agreement administrators

 We have made important temporary updates to the certified duties of debt agreement administrators, regarding proposals to vary debt agreements.
-These changes are currently in affect for six months (until 30 September 2020).
+These changes are currently in effect until 31 March 2021.

 For more information about these changes see Practitioners: COVID-19 and changes to debt agreements.